 Key Takeaways

-2. Partnering with an EOR brings key benefits: faster market entry, 40% cost savings, reduced legal risks, and streamlined HR operations.
+- Partnering with an Employer of Record in Latin America brings key benefits: faster market entry, 40% cost savings, reduced legal risks, and streamlined HR operations.

-3. When it comes to hiring employees or contractors in Mexico, tech companies tap into an 800K-strong, 54% more affordable, and #3-ranked tech talent pool in the region, and EOR vendors help them bypass complex incorporation.
+- When it comes to hiring employees or contractors in Mexico, tech companies tap into an 800K-strong, 54% more affordable, and #3-ranked tech talent pool in the region, and EOR vendors help them bypass complex incorporation.

-4. Choosing the right EOR provider in Mexico means checking for tech focus, transparent pricing, strong local infrastructure, and full PEO-style support tailored to your business needs.
+- Choosing the right EOR provider in Mexico means checking for tech focus, transparent pricing, strong local infrastructure, and full PEO-style support tailored to your business needs.

-Employer of Record in Mexico: Key Aspects
+Employer of Record in Mexico: Key Functions

 Acts as a legal employer